 DÉJÀ VU ALL OVER AGAIN

 It all had to sound very familiar.
-Back in the late 1950s, the Eisenhower recession had provoked a sudden flurry of interest in economical compact cars, of which American manufacturers of the time then offered very few.
+Back in the late 1950s, the Eisenhower recession had provoked a sudden flurry of interest in economical compact cars, of which American manufacturers of the time offered very few.
 The market for imported cars, previously negligible, suddenly climbed to a worrisome 5% or so of the U.S. market.
 Each of the domestic automakers (except AMC, which already had compacts in the form of the Rambler and Rambler American) hastened to develop their own homegrown compact cars in hopes of driving the foreign invaders from American soil.

 These not-terribly-small domestic compacts sold well, but they failed to reduce the growth of imported cars, which by the late sixties included Datsun and Toyota as well as the ubiquitous Volkswagen.
 By the middle of the decade, Detroit appeared to have given up and ceded the low end of the market to foreign competitors.